Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Update Transifex and transifex_pull.py
 * Maybe don't use custom font, since it looks even less like a native app?
 Or just use it for headings?
 * Minimize to systray
+* Add message that shows when slow to connect providing download email and URL.

 * UI feedback from user:
   - put region selector in connect tab; people will feel like they're doing something